 This Tuesday evening finds me in the village of Luthrie, in the Kingdom of Fife, Scotland.
 For the next few weeks, this is home.
 Home in a stone cottage among rolling green hills.
 What can I say?
 I couldn’t be happier!
-This place is like something from a fairy-tale and the lovely people living here in the village have made me feel so welcome.
+This place is like something from a fairy-tale and the lovely people here in the village have made me feel so welcome.

 Trust your intuition.
 Go, even if you don’t understand why.
 You will understand eventually.
 Something was waiting for you there – a gift, a story, a key.
 When you follow your heart, life becomes magical.

 When you follow your heart, life suddenly finds you in a stone cottage on the Scottish countryside, hanging out with a black cat called Tika.
 I feel so content here, so at home, and so happy to be here for a whole month.
 I love travelling in this way.
 Slowly.
 Taking time to truly connect with a place and get to know the land, the people.

 Places like this continue to remind me that joy is found in the small things of everyday.
 Coffee in the morning.
 Walking barefoot in the spring.
 Warm scones.
 Climbing hills.
 Climbing trees.
 Gazing at the moon, the stars.
 New friends.
 The sound of a cat purring.

 Learn more about the cottage where I am staying on Airbnb.